 After browsing over 100 bells, I narrowed the list to just a few.
-Then, I bought them, tested their noisiness, build quality, etc., and put them into this selection of the best bike bells.
+Then I bought them, tested their noise levels and build quality, and featured them in this roundup of the best bike bells.

 I also shot videos of every bell so you can actually hear how they sound!

 And the winner?
-Pioneeryao bike bell – it’s well built, has high noisiness exceeding 110 dB (the highest in my tests), has a long noise duration, and is available in multiple colors.
+The Pioneeryao bike bell is well-built, produces a loud sound (exceeding 110 dB, the highest overall), has a long noise duration, and is available in multiple colors.

 Continue reading to learn about bike bells and how to choose one.